-processes and supporting technical capabilities which covers the entire lifecycle of Submission Management from product conception to end-of-life, and is flexible in terms of content and process.
-We will proceed to discuss what DSM is, how it will be applied, and the impact on various stakeholder groups.
+technical capabilities which covers the entire lifecycle of Submission Management from product conception to end-of-life, and is flexible in terms of content and process.
+We will proceed to discuss what DSM is, how it will be applied, and the various stakeholder processes and supporting impact on various stakeholder groups.
 We will then discuss the anticipated timeline for this and various challenges and opportunities.